 - 3These include eggs and milk fortified with fatty acids, wheat germ, flax seed, walnuts, tuna, salmon Brussels sprouts, salmon, tuna, avocado and kale.
 Eat at least three of these foods a day to help heal the scalp distressed by chemical damage.,Be sure to eat foods rich in essential fatty acids to help restore sebum balance to the scalp and grow glossy, strong hair.

 Method 3: By Avoiding Substances That Sabotage Scalp Health

-- 6Stop drinking wine and liquor until your scalp has healed.Alcoholic drinks, especially sugary ones like rum inhibit the absorption of nutrients, increase the toxic load on the liver and dry out the scalp.
-The exception is Guinness beer, which helps the body assimilate iron.Advertisement
+- 6Alcoholic drinks, especially sugary ones like rum inhibit the absorption of nutrients, increase the toxic load on the liver and dry out the scalp.
+The exception is Guinness beer, which helps the body assimilate iron.Stop drinking wine and liquor until your scalp has healed.Advertisement

 Tips and Tricks

 - If you are going to continue to dye your hair use henna or ammonia free semi-permanent hair color, as it is less harsh on the hair.